mprosk/stak/README.md

 ### Duplicate `~`

 Duplicates the top value of the stack.
-An optional index can be specified, duplicating the value at that value.
-Stack indexes are zero-based and originate at the top of the stack.
+An optional index can be specified, duplicating the value at that index.
+Stack indices are zero-based and originate at the top of the stack.

 Example: